WHO IS GoldenEar Technology?

 GoldenEar speakers will sound great right out of the box, but be prepared for some further improvements during the first 100 hours of playing time.
 Although there is nothing “breaking in”, critical listeners all agree that during the first 100 hours of use there are audible changes and subtle improvements in sound quality in any high-performance speaker system.

-GoldenEar Technology speakers are sold across North America through a network of authorized dealers.
-None of our products are offered for sale over the Internet or by Mail Order.
-GoldenEar Technology provides a warranty only on products sold by our authorized dealers.
+GoldenEar speakers are sold across North America through a network of authorized dealers.
+None of our products are offered for sale by Mail Order.
+GoldenEar provides a warranty only on products sold by our authorized dealers.
 Click here to go to the dealer locater page to find your closest authorized GoldenEar dealer.

 Nothing, in that a well designed, good sounding pair of speakers will sound good on both Music and Movies.
 Although not practical for most Home Theaters, movie sound production studios will often use five to seven of the exact same speaker (plus subwoofers), for their playback monitoring during the mixing process.
 A great sounding home theater should consist of a great sounding pair of speakers combined with performance and fidelity-matching center and surround/rear speakers.
 This will also insure you can enjoy both movie soundtracks AND music on your high performance audio/video system.
 This applies to anything but the very largest (commercial-sized, not “Home”) Theaters.
 In very large spaces there are other considerations that do not play out in even the largest of residential in-home theaters.